testerMike84/problem-set-4_4/short-response.md

 1. What is a closure?

 2. Below are a factory function for making a `Square` object and a constructor function for making a `Rectangle` object.
-How would you initialize an instance of each?
+Modify the code below to initialize an instance of each (replace the `REPLACE_ME`).

 ```js
 function makeSquare(sideLength) {